 For each Annual Meeting of Stockholders, the NCG Committee will accept for consideration only one recommendation from any stockholder or affiliated group of stockholders.
 The NCG Committee will only consider recommendations of nominees for Director who satisfy the minimum qualifications prescribed by our Corporate Governance Guidelines and the eligibility requirements of our By-laws.
-For a stockholder recommended candidate to be considered by the NCG and must include the reasons for the recommendation, a description of the candidate's qualifications and the candidate's written consent to being considered as a Director nominee, together with a statement of the number of shares of our stock beneficially owned by the stockholder making the recommendation and by any other supporting stockholders (and their respective affiliates).
+For a stockholder recommended candidate to be considered by the NCG Committee, the stockholder recommendation must be submitted in writing before our fiscal year-end to:

+Helmerich & Payne, Inc. Attention: Corporate Secretary 1437 South Boulder Avenue, Suite 1400 Tulsa, Oklahoma 74119 and must include the reasons for the recommendation, a description of the candidate's qualifications and the candidate's written consent to being considered as a Director nominee, together with a statement of the number of shares of our stock beneficially owned by the stockholder making the recommendation and by any other supporting stockholders (and their respective affiliates).
 The NCG Committee may require the stockholder submitting the recommendation or the recommended candidate to furnish such other information as the NCG Committee may reasonably request.